starfederation/datastar-restructure-interim/design/SDK.md

 3. If `attributes` is provided, the function ***must*** include the attributes in the event data, with each line prefixed with `attributes `, ***unless*** the attributes value is the default of `type module`.
 4. The function ***must*** include the script in the event data, with each line prefixed with `script `.
 This ***should*** be output after all other event data.

-## `ParseIncoming(r *http.Request, store any) error`
+## `ReadSignals(r *http.Request, store any) error`

-`ParseIncoming` is a helper function to parse incoming data from the browser.
+`ReadSignals` is a helper function to parse incoming data from the browser.
 It should take the incoming request and convert into an object that can be used by the backend.

 #### Args